 Tax benefits of donating your unsold items

 According to the IRS (in the US as at May 2009), donations of goods are deductible if made to qualified organizations.
 If you live outside the US, you’ll need to check with your Taxation Authorities for your options.
+Donating your unsold items is a great way to get potential tax benefits.

 I’m not giving taxation or financial advice here so you’ll need to check with the IRS for that latest rules and requirements.
 Depending on the value of your donated items, it could be a simple matter of listing the amount on your 1040’s Schedule A and you may need a receipt from the charity.